logikon-ai/awesome-deliberative-prompting/README.md

 _Methods for analysing LLM deliberation and assessing reasoning quality._

+- 🎓👩‍💻 Test dataset for CoT evaluators.
+"A Chain-of-Thought Is as Strong as Its Weakest Link: A Benchmark for Verifiers of Reasoning Chains."
+2023-11-23. [[>paper](https://arxiv.org/abs/2304.10703)] [[>dataset]([https://github.com/archiki/ReCEval](https://huggingface.co/datasets/google/reveal))]
+- 🎓👩‍💻 Framework for evaluating reasoning chains by viewing them as informal proofs that derive the final answer.
+"ReCEval: Evaluating Reasoning Chains via Correctness and Informativeness."
+2023-11-23. [[>paper](https://arxiv.org/abs/2304.10703)] [[>code](https://github.com/archiki/ReCEval)]
-- 🎓 GPT-4 is 10x better at predicting whether math reasoning is correct than GPT-3.5.
+- 🎓 GPT-4 is 5x better at predicting whether math reasoning is correct than GPT-3.5.
 "Challenge LLMs to Reason About Reasoning: A Benchmark to Unveil Cognitive Depth in LLMs."
 2023-12-28. [[>paper](https://arxiv.org/abs/2312.17080)]
 - 🎓 Minimalistic GPT-4 prompts for assessing reasoning quality.
 "SocREval: Large Language Models with the Socratic Method for Reference-Free Reasoning Evaluation."
-2023-09-29. [[>paper](https://arxiv.org/abs/2310.00074)]
+2023-09-29. [[>paper](https://arxiv.org/abs/2310.00074)] [[>code](https://github.com/facebookresearch/ParlAI/tree/main/projects/roscoe#meta-evaluation)]
+- 🎓👩‍💻 Automatic, semantic-similarity based metrics for assessing CoT traces (redundancy, faithfulness, consistency, etc.).
+"ROSCOE: A Suite of Metrics for Scoring Step-by-Step Reasoning."
+2023-09-12. [[>paper](https://arxiv.org/abs/2212.07919)]

 ## Limitations, Failures, Puzzles

 _Things that don't work, or are poorly understood._

+- 🎓 Bad reasoning may lead to correct conclusions, hence better methods for CoT evaluation are needed.
+"SCORE: A framework for Self-Contradictory Reasoning Evaluation."
+2023-11-16. [[>paper](https://arxiv.org/abs/2311.09603)]
 - 🎓 LLMs may produce "encoded reasoning" that's unintelligable to humans, which may nullify any XAI gains from deliberative prompting.
 "Preventing Language Models From Hiding Their Reasoning."
 2023-10-27. [[>paper](https://arxiv.org/abs/2310.18512)]
 - 🎓 LLMs judge and decide in function of available arguments (reason-responsiveness), but are more strongly influenced by fallacious and deceptive reasons as compared to sound ones.
 "How susceptible are LLMs to Logical Fallacies?"
 2023-08-18. [[>paper](https://arxiv.org/abs/2308.09853)]
 - 🎓 Incorrect reasoning improves answer accuracy (nearly) as much as correct one.
 "Invalid Logic, Equivalent Gains: The Bizarreness of Reasoning in Language Model Prompting."
 2023-07-20. [[>paper](https://arxiv.org/abs/2307.10573)]